daveRendon/azd-multiagent-system-maf/README.md

 - Creates the Azure resource group and supporting resources.
 - Deploys the FastAPI container image to Azure Container Apps.
-- Provisions an Azure AI Foundry project, connection, and GPT-4o deployment (default capacity = 2, adjustable via `modelSkuCapacity`).
+- Provisions a Microsoft Foundry project, connection, and GPT-4o deployment (default capacity = 2, adjustable via `modelSkuCapacity`).

 At the end of the run, `azd` populates `.azure/<env>/.env` with output values including: